Voyz/databay/docs/source/extending/extending_inlets.rst

 Local metadata
 ^^^^^^^^^^^^^^

-Apart providing an inlet with :ref:`global_metadata` that will be same for all records, you may also attach local per-record metadata that can vary for each record.
+Apart from providing an inlet with :ref:`global_metadata` that will be the same for all records, you may also attach local per-record metadata that can vary for each record.
 This can be done inside of the :any:`pull` method by specifying a metadata dictionary when creating a record using :any:`Inlet.new_record` method.

 .. code-block:: python